Pentagon moves to provide additional military aid to Ukraine, citing progress on reforms - Local News 8

 The White House has offered shifting and vague accounts of why the hold was implemented and what triggered Trump to ultimately change course and release the money.

-Trump administration officials at times cited corruption in Ukraine as justification for freezing the aid however that justification was undermined by the Pentagon’s certification at the time that Kiev was making progress in combating corruption.
+Trump administration officials at times cited corruption in Ukraine as justification for freezing the aid, though that justification was undermined by the Pentagon’s certification at the time that Kiev was making progress in combating corruption.

 The official who provided that certification, John Rood, then the Pentagon’s under secretary of defense for policy, was ousted shortly after Trump’s acquittal impeachment vote.